 - 48% of salespeople never follow up with a prospect

 - 25% make a second contact and stop

 And a few more interesting facts about people that buy.

 - 2% of sales are made on the first contact

 - 80% take between 5 and 12 contacts

 So if 80% of sales take place after the client has been touched between 5-12 times then the follow up is essential.

-The breakdown of the typical sales person’s activities is to spend 10% of time prospecting, 15% on face to face meetings, 20% of time on account management and a whopping 55% on administration.
-Whereas, a top performing sales person will spend 50% of their time prospecting, 20% in face to face meetings with only 5% if time spent in account management and only 25% on boring old admin!
+The breakdown of the typical sales person’s activities is to spend 10% of time prospecting, 15% on face-to-face meetings, 20% of the time on account management and a whopping 55% on administration.
+Whereas, a top-performing salesperson will spend 50% of their time prospecting, 20% in face-to -ace meetings with only 5% if time spent in account management and only 25% on boring old admin!

 So how do we stop procrastinating on the administration chores and spend more time sifting for that gold?
 The formula is a combination of: